fuzzythecat/fuzzythecat.github.io/about.md

 permalink: /about/
 ---

 I am a machine learning engineer at [Selvas AI](https://www.selvasai.com/en/), where I work hard to bring computer vision and deep learning to life in applications.
 Previously, I worked on medical imaging projects with [Yoon-Chul Kim](https://www.researchgate.net/profile/Yoon-Chul_Kim) at Samsung Medical Center, and gave various talks on deep learning as a member of Microsoft Student Partners.
-Recently, I also have been contributing to popular open source projects including Keras and Matplotlib.
+Recently, I also have been contributing to popular open source projects including [Keras](https://github.com/keras-team/keras/commits?author=fuzzythecat) and [matplotlib](https://github.com/matplotlib/matplotlib/commits?author=fuzzythecat).

 ### Education
 B.S. in Computer Science and Engineering from [Sogang University](http://www.sogang.ac.kr/index.do), *Graduated with Magna Cum Laude.*